mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 $ docker images
 $ docker container ls

-# And just for final measure
+# And just for the final measure
 $ docker system prune --all